kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 ### Goals

-- Preserve existing Managed topologies version management when MD/MP version pinning is not used.
+- Preserve the existing Cluster API managed topologies version behavior when MD/MP version pinning is not used.
 - Allow pinning versions/manually manage version for each MD/MP.
 - Keep normal operations (scaling, remediation, config changes) running on MD/MPs with a pinned version; they are not frozen by cluster-level upgrades the way cluster-managed groups are today.